OpenNebula/addon-kea-hooks/README.md

 First of all you need to have installed [**`docker`**](https://www.docker.com/) and `make` command.
 This project (if successful) will create a few artifacts:

-- docker image with built and installed ISC Kea (also saved as a tar)
+- docker image with built and installed ISC Kea (also saved as a tar and an apk package)
 - an archive with ISC Kea compiled binaries (installation prefix)

 The archive is used as a artifact for ONE VNF appliance - rebuilding ISC Kea with each appliance build would be too time-consuming.